stealjs/steal-tools/doc/types/export-output.md

 @inherits steal-tools.transform.options
 @parent steal-tools.types

-Specifies the behavior for an output in a [steal-tools.export.object] "outputs" property.
+Specifies the behavior for an output in an [steal-tools.export.object] "outputs" property.
 These properties are in addition to [steal-tools.transform.options].

 @option {Array<moduleName|comparitor>} [modules] Builds all the modules in `modules` together